Why British Airways Club World has ruined my life…

 Con: They put the seat instructions in the footrest pocket

 OK, once again, that’s not really a con.
-But for a Club Class novice like me, it was torture when I realised the instructions on how to work my super sonic seat were in the footrest pocket and my short arms couldn’t reach them once the seatbelt sign was on.
+But for a Club World novice like me, it was torture when I realised the instructions on how to work my super sonic seat were in the footrest pocket and my short arms couldn’t reach them once the seatbelt sign was on.
 Don’t worry, once we were airborne, my brattiness was satisfied when I finally got hold of them.

 Pro: The food menu is epic